vittard/ISProject/README.md

-# ISProject
+# PRO-GYM
-This repository is for project of IS
+This repository contains the project PRO-GYM